Jvsoutomaior/Jvsoutomaior/README.md

 - 👋 Hi, I’m @Jvsoutomaior
 - 👀 I’m interested in ...
 Games, musica and going out with my friends
 - 🌱 I’m currently learning ...
 Java,
-- 💞️ I’m looking to collaborate on ... lots of games
+- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

 <!---